code-dot-org/code-dot-org/apps/docs/refactor.md

    not part of the "library" but are actually entry points that get loaded on a particular html page.

-2. **capsule library** - This is a library that is wholy encapsulated and decoupled, and which therefore:
+2. **capsule library** - This is a library that is wholly encapsulated and decoupled, and which therefore:

-   - does not maintain any UI represented in the DOM (react components are OK, but calls to ReactDOM.render() are not)
+   - does not maintain any UI represented in the DOM (react components are OK, but calls to ReactDOM.render() are not; creating DOM nodes through other means is ok, but attaching them to the document is not.)
    - does not interact with remote, stateful services (ajax calls to read-only services could be OK)
-   - does not use or provide shared application state (at least not in a direct way)
+   - does not use or provide shared application state (except where that state is explicitly passed from above)

    Some examples of "capsule libraries" in our code base would be `src/MusicController.js`, `src/dom.js`, `src/Sounds.js`.